 One of the most common queries we get at Perth Commercial Property is ‘what outgoings should my tenant be paying?’

-Before diving into the nitty gritty, let’s first take a look at what outgoings actually are.
+Before diving into the nitty-gritty, let’s first define what outgoings actually are.

 Long and confusing legal definitions aside, outgoings (sometimes referred to as operating costs) generally means;

-every cost the Landlord incurs as a result of property ownership
+All costs the Landlord incurs as a result of property ownership.

-Included among these costs can be insurance, rates, property management expenses, maintenance, pest control and gardening, plus many more.
+Included among these costs are insurance, rates, property management expenses, property maintenance, pest control and gardening, plus many more.

-We have included a comprehensive outgoings checklist at the bottom of this article that you can download and use as a reference.
+We have included a comprehensive outgoings checklist at the bottom of this article that you can download for a reference.

 - Shire rates